Year-End Inventory Checklist for Makers (2026) — 9 Steps to Start Strong

 Document your Production Processes

-It’s also a great time to ensure that your key processes and workflows aren’t trapped in the heads of a few key members of staff.
+It’s also a great time to make sure your key processes and workflows aren’t trapped in the heads of a few key members of staff.

-☑️ Ensure that you have SOPs (Standard Operating Proceedures) that cover the steps required to produce and ship your products.
-Make sure you have a process that ensures everyone has read the SOPs that impact on their roles, and also that they can factor in their thoughts and feedback into the documentation as need be.
+☑️ Make sure you have SOPs (Standard Operating Procedures) that cover the steps required to produce and ship your products.
+Set up a process so everyone has read the SOPs relevant to their role — and can feed their thoughts and experience back into the documentation as needed.

 ☑️ Also document any training or onboarding processes you follow with new members of your team.

-☑️ Ensure that you have all BoMs (Bill of Materials) documented for your products, so that you have a record of the amounts and types of raw materials required for each batch you create.
+☑️ Make sure all your BoMs (Bill of Materials) are documented — you need a clear record of the quantities and types of raw materials required for each batch you produce.

 Track your Inventory